mattlewis92/angular-bootstrap-confirm/README.md

 #### cancel-button-type
 The bootstrap button type of the cancel button.
 This value is interpolated.
 It can be any supported bootstrap color type e.g. default, warning, danger etc. Default "default"

+#### is-open
+A 2-way bound variable to control if the popover is currently open or not.

 ### confirmationPopoverDefaults
 There is also a value you can use to set the defaults like so:
 ```javascript